phlax/aio.http/aio/http/README.rst

 Running the server with a custom protocol
 -----------------------------------------

-If you specify a protocol in the server: config, the http server will use that function as a protocol factory.
+If you specify a protocol in the "server/" config, the http server will use that function as a protocol factory.

 The function should be a coroutine and is called with the name of the server